cvrlnolan/real_estate/README.md

 - [compressorjs](https://fengyuanchen.github.io/compressorjs/): Javascript image compressor to compress images before uploading them to storage to have an optimized and servable version.
 - [moment](https://momentjs.com): A javacript library to format and manipulate Date objects.
 - [react-simple-star-rating](https://www.npmjs.com/package/react-simple-star-rating): A react component to easily integrate a star-rating styled component.
+- [testing-library](https://testing-library.com/): This library provides simple and complete testing utilities to be implement in our test scripts.
+- [jest](https://jestjs.io/): A JavaSript Testing Framework to run test scripts in the virtual environment of our application.

 ### Directives